 Most energy drinks have lots of sugar and caffeine — sometimes as much caffeine

-contribute to weight gain.
-Excessive caffeine comes with its own set of problems —
+weight gain.
+Excessive caffeine comes with its own set of problems — especially

 In some kids, large amounts of caffeine can have even more serious side effects,